-- Adults and children 6 years and above: Injection into the upper arm (deltoid).
-An opposite arm should be used for other vaccines (COVID-19) administered on the same visit. - Children aged 1 year to <6 years: Injection into the LEFT upper arm - Infants aged 6 11 months: Injection into the LEFT antero-lateral thigh
+- Adults and children aged ≥6 years: Injection into the upper arm (deltoid).
+An opposite arm should be used for other vaccines (COVID-19) administered on the same visit. - Children aged 1 year to <6 years: Injection into the LEFT upper arm - Infants aged 6 months <1 year: Injection into the LEFT antero-lateral thigh

-Table 2: Recommended dosage of influenza vaccine
+Table 3: Recommended dosage of influenza vaccine

-Age Group Dose Number of doses Adults and children 9 years of age and older Adult dose (0,5ml) IMI Single dose Children 3 years through 8 years Adult dose (0,5ml) IMI 1 or 2 doses [†] TIV 0,25ml (half the adult Children 6 months through 2 years dose) IMI, QIV 0,5ml (adult 1 or 2 doses [†] dose) IMI
+Age Group Dose Number of doses Adults and children 9 years of age and Adult dose (0,5ml) IMI Single dose older , 144114 4666 (6)61111, 11111 06.0 0.000 Children 3 years through 8 years Adult dose (0,5ml) IMI 1 or 2 doses [†] TIV 0,25ml (half the adult Children 6 months through 2 years dose) IMI, QIV 0,5ml (adult 1 or 2 doses [†] dose) IMI

-^{}Note: influenza vaccine is not recommended for infants <6 months of age. †2 doses should be administered ≥ 1 month apart during 1st year of vaccination, thereafter one dose.
+^{}Note: influenza vaccine is not recommended for infants <6 months of age. $^{\dagger}2$ doses should be administered ≥ 1 month apart during 1^{st} year of vaccination, thereafter one dose.
 If QIV was administered as the first dose and is not available for the second dose, then TIV can be given.

-8.1.8 Influenza vaccination and SARS-CoV-2 vaccine
+7.1.8 Influenza and COVID-19 vaccination

 Until recently, there was no data on safety of co-administration of influenza and COVID-19 vaccines.
-As a result, in 2021, we recommended a 14-day interval between administration of influenza and COVID 19 vaccine.
-However, limited data, which suggests that concomitant administration of influenza and COVID-19 vaccines is acceptable in terms of reactogenicity and immunogenicity has become available [56, 57].
-In October 2021, the WHO's Strategic Advisory Group of Experts on Immunization (SAGE) recommended that co-administration of influenza and COVID-19 vaccines is acceptable to maximize uptake of both vaccines, especially among those at high risk of severe influenza illness or COVID-19 [58].
+As a result, in 2021, we recommended a 14-day interval between administration of influenza and COVID-19 vaccine.
+However, limited data, which suggests that concomitant administration of influenza and COVID-19 vaccines is acceptable in terms of reactogenicity and immunogenicity has become available [54, 55].
+In October 2021, the WHO's Strategic Advisory Group of Experts on Immunization (SAGE) recommended that co-administration of influenza and COVID-19 vaccines is acceptable to maximize uptake of both vaccines, especially among those at high risk of severe influenza illness or COVID-19 [56].
 A recommendation is to use contralateral limb for injection of COVID-19 vaccine, when delivered during the same visit [3].
-For the 2022 influenza season, we recommend that it is acceptable to give both vaccines during the same visit when an eligible patient presents to the health facility.
+For the 2023 influenza season, we recommend that it is acceptable to give both vaccines during the same visit when an eligible patient presents to the health facility.